 You will now need to develop a practical strategy that will guide the video production process.
-The planning process will determine whether you will use an in-house team to create the video or hire a video production company.
+The planning process will determine whether you will use an in-house video production team to create the video or hire a video production company.
 In addition, the plan will state the process of distributing the video to the intended audience.
 Your video production plan also needs to explain how you will recycle and repurpose the video to save costs.
 Finally, you also need to come up with timelines and estimate the cost of the project.

 It may seem like you’ll be working on many things, but coming up with a sound strategy will be the key to the success of your project.
 You need to remember that coming up with a video production strategy is not different from building a plan for other marketing campaigns.

 You may have to look at your previous video production campaigns to get more insights.
 Experts in the industry may also give you more insights into what you should do.